How I can assist you

 Sales, purchases, mergers and LLP conversions

 Transactions are often quite complex, involving a number of different areas of law.
-If required, in order to supplement my own expertise, I have full access to the skills and experience of the approaching 300 (and growing) lawyers at Keystone Law.
+If required, in order to supplement my own expertise, I have full access to the skills and experience of the over 350 lawyers at Keystone Law.
 I am able to assemble a team of suitable lawyers to cover almost any specialist area as required by any particular transaction, including specialist employment, property, tax, and pensions lawyers, and lawyers who have particular insights and experience in a wide variety of business sectors.

 The type of clients I act for